jackaudio/new-session-manager/README.md

 This repository also contains the legacy FLTK interface simply called `new-session-manager`, symlinked to `non-session-mnanager` for backwards compatibility. (e.g. autostart scripts etc.)

+## Supported Clients

+While NSM can start and stop any program it only becomes convenient if clients specifically implement support.
+This enables saving and hiding the GUI, amongst other features.
+Documentation and tutorials for software-developers will be added at a later date.

 ## Fork and License
 This is a fork of non-session-manager, by Jonathan Moore Liles <male@tuxfamily.net> http://non.tuxfamily.org/